Marketa Lazarová: Legacy

 Marketa Lazarová is widely considered the best Czech film ever made and the best film directed by František Vláčil.
 It is also considered one of the best historical films of all time.
 The film was already critically acclaimed in 1967 and received many positive reviews and won a survey for the best film.
 Vláčil himself wasn't satisfied with the film and stated that he expected more.
 The reason for his dissatisfaction was the failure to realise Royal Pictures as he believed that it was a pivotal part of the film.

 There was a survey of journalists during the 1994 Karlovy Vary International Film Festival to choose the best Czech film ever made.
 Marketa Lazarová won the survey.
 Another poll was held in 1998.
 55 Czech and Slovak film critics and publicists voted Marketa Lazarová the Best Czech-Slovak film of all time.
 Marketa Lazarová also topped a 2007 survey of Reflex magazine publicists.
 Týden.cz held surveys to choose the best Czech film of every epoch.
 Marketa Lazarová was voted the best Czech film of the 1965-1967 period.

 Casablanca Publisher released the book Marketa Lazarová: Studies and Documents in 2009.
 It is a study of the film edited by Petr Gajdošík.
 It consists of various studies, interviews and articles about the film.

 Other adaptations

-The novel was adapted into a Theatre play in 2013.
+The novel was adapted into a play in 2013.
 It premiered on 16 November 2013 at ABC Theatre.
-Dramaturgist Věra Mašková stated that the play focuses on emotions and Theatrical Poetry.
+Dramaturgist Věra Mašková stated that the play focuses on emotions and theatrical poetry.
 The play was directed by Pavel Khek, and it starred Veronika Khek Kubařová as Marketa and Tomáš Novotný as Mikoláš.
 Tomáš Šťástka gave the play 60% in his review for iDnes.cz.
 He stated that it tries to focus on wider audience and retain medieval brutality.
 He praised that it managed to show the lyrical side of the novel, but noted that the medieval reality of the novel is in clear contrast with a theatrical environment.